rj-oidc/e2e-action-workflows/workshops/workshop-3/1_e2e_tests.md

 ### React app [Frontend]
 1. Fork the repository https://github.com/JysinTestOrg/React-app
-2. Add the URL of the heroku staging app to the `.env.staging` file
+2. Add the URL of the node app deployed from the previous step to the `.env.staging` file
-3. Create a PAT token with the public_repo scope and keep it handy.
-Store it as a repository secret with the name REPO_PUSH_TOKEN
 4. Uncomment the workflow until the `Deploy to staging environment` job
 5. Click on Actions tab and enable actions in the forked repository.
 6. Trigger the workflow.
 The staging pages website should be live and running -> Settings -> Pages